 (c) a caravan park that is operated by a public sector body;

-“site” means an area of land in a residential park that is set aside for the use of one relocatable home, except such an area that is a lot in relation to a survey-strata scheme under the Strata Titles Act 1985;
+site means an area of land in a residential park that is set aside for the use of one relocatable home, except such an area that is a lot in relation to a survey-strata scheme under the Strata Titles Act 1985;

-“site-only agreement” means a residential tenancy agreement under which a park operator grants to the tenant the rights to occupy a site and to keep on the site a relocatable home that is provided by the tenant.
+site-only agreement means a residential tenancy agreement under which a park operator grants to the tenant the rights to occupy a site and to keep on the site a relocatable home that is provided by the tenant.

 [Regulation 2A inserted in Gazette 24 Dec 2004 p.
 6149-50.]